Wales-Ceredigion Flag

 It's a visitor centre that's well-known for its long-established tradition of daily feeding of red kites, alright, but more on that in a minute.
 First of all, you have to get here.

-It's pointless asking for directions to Bwlch Nant yr Arian simply because you can't[1].
-Just head 10 miles east of Aberystwyth on the roller coaster ride that is the A44 and pull in opposite this windy setup.
+Alternatively, just head 10 miles east of Aberystwyth on the roller coaster ride that is the A44 and pull in opposite this windy setup.

 There's a Visitor Centre here with a café and the obligatory knick-knacks.
 Outside, they've laid on some cycling and walking trails but the place is probably most popular for its feeding of the local red kites.